 This was a two-person job - I did the initial quote, information architecture, site schematics, ongoing project management and client liaison, design, HTML and CSS, content-loading, testing, training and ongoing support.
 Tom integrated my templates into SilverStripe, integrated Master Plumbers' original database and programmed all the site functionality.

-The Master Plumbers site is divided into three main sections - Public, Trade and Members.
-I designed the site to display templates in three main colourways - one for each main section of the site, plus a default colourway for non-sectional pages such as the homepage, contact us etc. The Public and Trade sections are open to all, with the Members section being accessible only to MPGD members via membership login.
-Within the Members section are five interest groups with an online forum for each.
-Access to each interest group is restricted to members who pay a subscription to belong to that group.
-The site includes a Find a Master Plumber search engine, which allows visitors to search the MPGD member database and find a Master Plumber in their local area.
-Within the Trade and Members sections we also have a Course Calendar, which is populated from within the CMS and is fully searchable online.
+Originally, the Master Plumbers site was divided into three main sections - Public, Trade and Members.
+I designed the site to display templates in three main colourways - one for each main section of the site, plus a default colourway for non-sectional pages such as the homepage, contact us etc. The Public and Trade sections were open to all, with the Members section being accessible only to MPGD members via membership login.
+Within the Members section were five interest groups with an online forum for each.
+Access to each interest group was restricted to members who paid a subscription to belong to that group.

-We were all very happy when the site finally went live - sometimes it seemed as if we'd never get there - and although we all experienced a number of bumps along the way, we've really enjoyed working on this site and getting to know the Master Plumbers crew.
-The site looks great, and the new content written by site editor Beverly Sellers is really rather good.
+We were all very happy when the site finally went live - sometimes it seemed as if we'd never get there - and although we all experienced a number of bumps along the way, we really enjoyed working on this site and getting to know the Master Plumbers crew.
+The site looked great, and the new content written by site editor Beverly Sellers was really rather good.

 A few months after the site went live, Master Plumbers decide to outsource management of their course bookings to Learning Source, who supplied us with their HTML master templates.
 I stripped out much of the chrome and replaced it with our original chrome so that the new Upskilling section would match the rest of the site.
 I then spent a considerable amount of time going through all the possible screens within the Learning Source application, restyling every element so that it matched our look & feel.